|Get Atlanta BeltLine updates right in your inbox!|

 A Bigger, Better Trail Lies Ahead

 In coordination with the City of Atlanta, ABI rebuilt the Edgewood Avenue Bridge over the Atlanta BeltLine corridor south of Irwin Street.
-Construction will begin in 2014 to connect the current southern terminus of the Eastside Trail at Irwin Street down to Memorial Drive.
-This phase will begin after the ramp and stairs are complete from the Edgewood Avenue bridge to the corridor.
-The interim hiking trail between Irwin Street and DeKalb Avenue will reopen before construction begins.
+Construction will begin in 2016 to connect the current southern terminus of the Eastside Trail at Irwin Street down to Memorial Drive.
 Want more Eastside Trail?
 You can continue north on our interim hiking trail for a mile to just past Ansley Mall.
 Read more about our interim hiking trails.